 -Proper Installation (Our Standard)

-industry standard. install asphalt to a true 2½ inches compacted, which is:
+The industry standard for asphalt paving dictates that we install asphalt to a true 2½ inches compacted, which is:

 -Cut-Corner Installation (Common Shortcut)